Agent Mission Control¶

 | Circular behavior (repeating failed approach) | Session logs tab |

-When drift is detected, redirect via chat with a specific correction.
+When you spot drift, redirect via chat with a specific correction.
 For a systematic diagnostic framework, see Task List Divergence Diagnostic.

 Added March 2026, Enterprise AI Controls adds session filtering across the organization: